misterhat/livelook/README.md

 get a peer instance based on a username. this will first check our pre-existing peers, then it tries to make a direct connection to the peer until finally requesting the server connect the peer to us.

+### livelook.getShareFileList(username, done)
+get all the files a user is sharing. may take a while as some people share large amounts of files, and the message must be decompressed.

 ## see also